apalala/grako/README.rst

     * Internals and examples were upgraded to use the latest **Grako** features.

+    * The default *cut* operator is now `^`.

+    * Parse exceptions will now show the sequence of rule invocations that led to the failure.

 2.4.2
 -----
     * *BUG* Incorrect recursion made all model nodes wind up as children of the root node.